Portable Microhaplotype Object (PMO)

 Code

-pmotools v1.0.0 - A suite of tools for interacting with Portable Microhaplotype Object (pmo) file format
+pmotools-python v0.1.0 - A suite of tools for interacting with Portable Microhaplotype Object (PMO) file format

 Available functions organized by groups are